In this issue:

 Under the Amendment Act, certain types of earthquake-prone buildings that are considered a higher risk are called ‘priority buildings’.
 The ‘priority buildings’ category applies in high and medium seismic risk areas.
 The seismic risk areas are based on the seismic hazard (Z) factor set in New Zealand Standard 1170 and the map is indicative only.

-is available on the MBIE Corporate website.
+A map of the seismic risk areas is available on the MBIE Corporate website.

 Priority buildings are considered higher risk, because of their construction, type, use or location.
 Councils will need to consult their community to help identify routes with priority buildings.